 Finally, it is vital in terms of 'reasonable adjustments' that all clinics assess the accessibility and suitability of all of their testing equipment for clients with disabilities.
 Is all this equipment accessible to people with mobility challenges?
-Are all testing instructions inclusive for people with a visual impairment, d/Deaf people and those with hearing loss, and if not, have arrangements been made for equivalent tests that are suitable for these patients?
+Are all testing instructions inclusive for people with hearing and visual impairment and, if not, have arrangements been made for equivalent tests that are suitable for these patients?
 Is your equipment adaptable for wheelchair users?